 Three years ago, Eatonville resident Sarah Williams was one point away from suffering Type 2 diabetes and weighed more than 400 pounds.
 Today, she's 100 pounds lighter and her health improved so much that she's just one point away from having pre-diabetes.

-Williams is one of nearly 600 people who has used the services of Healthy Eatonville Place, created in 2014 by AdventHealth, Healthy Central Florida and the Winter Park Health Foundation after a study showed 24 percent of Eatonville residents had diabetes a rate nearly triple the national average.
+Williams is one of nearly 600 people who have used the services of Healthy Eatonville Place, created in 2014 by Florida Hospital, Healthy Central Florida and the Winter Park Health Foundation after a study showed 24 percent of Eatonville's residents had diabetes ' a rate nearly triple the national average.

 The goal was not only to help the town of 2,200 residents regain their health with educational programs, counseling, support groups and healthy cooking classes, but also determine why the population had disproportionate rates of diabetes and other chronic diseases.

 Florida Hospital has released results of the Health Risk Assessment conducted at Healthy Eatonville Place, which followed 273 participants.
 Among the results:

 - 97 percent of participants with pre-diabetes did not progress to overt diabetes